 On the face of it this seems like the most unanswerable question there is, a question that nags our existence from start to finish.

-Saying, “I believe”, is never an adequate substitute for being able to say, “I know”, and faith is largely centered around belief because it relies on second, third, fourth (and so on) accounts of things that may or may not be true.
+Faith is largely centered around belief because it relies on second, third, fourth (and so on) accounts of things that may or may not be true.

 Do We Even Know What We're Doing?

 For more than 20 years, science has suggested that we may have very little control over what we do, calling into question the concept of free will.